-In July 2012, PWC became a full requirements customer of Progress Energy (now DEP) as part of a new 20-year power supply agreement signed in June 2009.
+In July 2012, PWC became a full requirements customer of DEP as part of a new 20-year power supply agreement signed in June 2009.
 PWC pays a fixed annual capacity and energy charge with a formula-based annual true-up based on DEP’s system average costs.
-In a separate agreement, the BWGP is dispatched by DEP to meet the combined needs of PWC and DEP customers.
+In a separate agreement, BWGP is dispatched by DEP to meet the combined needs of PWC and DEP customers.
 PWC will continue to operate and maintain the plant while DEP will reimburse PWC for certain operating costs and pay a fee based on plant performance.
 This provides PWC an additional source of revenue which can be used to offset the effect of power cost increases.

 Fayetteville Electric Service History

 The City of Fayetteville has furnished electricity to its citizens since 1900.
-Fayetteville, like many other cities in North Carolina and in the nation, did not organize an electric utility as a profit-making public enterprise; it did so because that was the only way the citizens could enjoy the benefits of electricity.
+Fayetteville, like many other North Carolina cities and in the nation, did not organize an electric utility as a profit-making public enterprise; it did so because that was the only way the citizens could enjoy the benefits of electricity.

 The first electric plant of any kind in Fayetteville was installed by the Phoenix Cotton Mill on Ann Street.
 This plant was driven by water power from Cross Creek, and its output operated the mill and some

-Beginning in 2009, PWC began a program to rebuild or upgrade all of its existing substations, targeting completion of one or two substations per year.
-These substations are designed as Smart Substations, equipped with state-of-the art microprocessor-based controls and relays.
-Additionally, in 2012 PWC completed the replacement a 230 kV power circuit breaker and the protective relay and control system upgrade at P.O.D. # 1.
-By the end of FY2016, 8 substations under this program have been completed with another slated for completion in early FY2017.
-Additionally, 8 substations have had new state-of-the art main power transformers installed.
-Design work on additional upgrades, rebuilds and new facilities are underway and consistent with PWC’s five year budget plan.
+By the end of 2020 all three Points-of-Delivery were completed with the replacement of the 230 kV power circuit breakers and upgrading of all the protective relays, automation, and control systems.
+By the end of FY2023, 14 substations under this program have been completed with another two slated for completion in FY2024.
+Over the last 14 years, 15 substations have had new state-of-the art main power transformers installed.
+Design work on additional upgrades, rebuilds and new facilities are underway and consistent with PWC’s 5-year budget plan.